gogonzo/runner/README.md

 ### Window lag

 `lag` denotes how many observations windows will be lagged by.
-If `lag` is a single value than it’s constant for all elements of x.
+If `lag` is a single value than it is constant for all elements of x.
 For varying lag size one should specify `lag` as integer vector of `length(lag) == length(x)` where each element of `lag` defines lag of window.
 Default value of `lag = 0`.
 Example below illustrates window of `k = 4` lagged